Your Complete Guide to Creating Buyer Personas

 Buyer personas are fictional representations of your ideal customer.
 Buyer personas go by many names; you may have heard them called customer avatar, ICA (ideal customer avatar), customer persona, buyer profile, target customer, etc.

-They are based on real information about your customer demographics, outline and offline behavior, education, personal history, motivations, and concerns.
+They are based on real information about your customer demographics, online and offline behavior, education, personal history, motivations, and concerns.

 They tell you what prospective customers are thinking and doing as they weigh their options to address a problem that your company resolves.

-We also try to dig as deep as we can into their mind to see how they think, what influences their decisions and learn more about their goals, fears, and interests.
+We also try to dig as deep as we can into their minds to see how they think, what influences their decisions, and learn more about their goals, fears, and interests.